singhayush20/cacmp_backend/README.md

 - **Integration with Third-party Services**: Integrate with other municipal services or third-party platforms for additional functionality, such as public transportation information or utility bill payments.

 For the architecture, consider a modular and scalable approach using technologies like microservices architecture, cloud computing, and APIs for seamless integration of various features.
 Additionally, prioritize user experience and performance optimization for both the client app and admin panel.
 Regularly update and maintain the system to incorporate new features and address any issues or feedback from users.

+# Some more useful features for the community

+That sounds like a great addition to your system!
+Here's how you can enhance this feature to make it more interactive and engaging for residents:

+1. **Real-time Updates and Notifications**: Implement a notification system to alert residents whenever new development news or forum discussions are posted by the admin.
+This ensures that residents stay informed about the latest updates and can participate in discussions in a timely manner.

+2. **Community Forums with Threaded Discussions**: Create a community forum where residents can post comments, ask questions, and share their suggestions on various topics related to city development.
+Organize discussions into threaded threads to keep conversations organized and easy to follow.

+3. **Polling and Surveys**: Integrate polling and survey functionality to gather feedback from residents on specific issues or projects.
+Admins can create polls to gauge public opinion on potential development initiatives, infrastructure projects, or policy decisions.

+4. **Anonymous Feedback Option**: Provide residents with the option to submit feedback anonymously to encourage honest and candid responses, especially on sensitive or controversial topics.

+5. **Moderation Tools**: Implement moderation tools to ensure that discussions remain civil and constructive.
+Admins should have the ability to monitor and moderate forum posts, remove inappropriate content, and manage user accounts if necessary.

+6. **Tagging and Categorization**: Allow admins to tag posts and discussions with relevant categories or topics to make it easier for residents to find and participate in discussions that interest them.
+This can include categories such as transportation, housing, environment, public safety, etc.

+# Admin Analytics

+1. Total number of users registered in the system.
+2. _**Number of complaints submitted over a specified time period.**_ ->day wise or week wise
+3. **_Number of complaints resolved/solved over a specified time period._** ->day wise or week wise
+4. **_Number of complaints per department/category._**
+5. Average time taken to resolve complaints.
+6. **_Distribution of complaints by status (e.g., open, in progress, resolved)._**
+7. Top N users who have submitted the most complaints.
+8. **_Top N departments that receive the most complaints._**
+9. **_Complaint resolution rate (percentage of complaints resolved compared to total complaints)._**
+10. Trend analysis of complaints over time (e.g., monthly or yearly trends).
+11. Average response time to complaints.
+12. **_Distribution of complaints by priority level._**
+13. Most common types of complaints.
+14. **_Number of complaints per location (if applicable)._**
+15. User engagement metrics, such as number of logins, active users per day/week/month.
+16. **_Average satisfaction rating for resolved complaints (if feedback/rating system is implemented)._**
+17. Longest unresolved complaints.
+18. Most active users in terms of interactions with the system (e.g., submitting comments, updating complaints).
+19. Percentage of complaints requiring follow-up actions.
+20. Analysis of recurring issues/complaints.
+21. Number of Users: Count the total number of entries in the User table.
+22. **_Number of Consumers: Count the total number of entries in the Consumer table._**
+23. **_Number of Complaints: Count the total number of entries in the Complaint table._**
+24. Number of Solved Complaints: Count the number of complaints in the Complaint table where the status is marked as "SOLVED".
+25. Number of Complaints per Category: Group complaints by category using the Category table and count the number of complaints in each category.
+26. Number of Complaints per Department: Group complaints by department using the Department table and count the number of complaints associated with each department.
+27. Average Response Time for Complaints: Calculate the average response time for resolved complaints by subtracting the created_at timestamp from the updated_at timestamp and then averaging the differences.
+28. Number of Complaints per Location: Group complaints by location using the ComplaintLocation table and count the number of complaints associated with each location.
+29. Number of Departments: Count the total number of entries in the Department table.
+30. Average Number of Complaints per User: Calculate the average number of complaints per user by counting the number of complaints associated with each user in the Complaint table and then averaging these counts across all users.